 Let’s take a look at a way to gather the same field failure data and retain the critical information necessary for time to failure analysis.

 Most organizations keep track of shipments.

 Possibly counting the number of products shipped to customers on a monthly basis.
 Let’s say we’re manufacturing bicycles and roughly ship 5,000 bikes per month.
-We need this information in order to compare to the number of returns in order to estimate failure rates, and more importantly, the number of bikes that have not failed.
+We need this information in order to compare the number of returns in order to estimate failure rates and, more importantly, the number of bikes that have not failed.

-Each bicycle has a serial number which includes the month of production, thus we know which month the unit shipped.
-This is the next piece of data we need concerning a returned unit, which month was it manufactured.
+Each bicycle has a serial number which includes the month of production.
+Thus, we know which month the unit shipped.
+This is the next piece of data we need concerning a returned unit and which month was it manufactured.

 Organizing the Returns Data